 - 39. The University's approach to reporting of risks is described above.
 The Governing Body will receive quarterly reports on Strategic Risks (including changes to risks) during the year, following consideration of the Strategic Risk Register by the ARC preceded by the VCE.
-The Risk Management Policy, Risk Management Guide and the Statement of Risk Appetite will be reviewed annually by the VCE and the ARC, with any changes being approved by the Governing Body. - 40.
+The Risk Management Policy, Risk Management Guide and the Statement of Risk Appetite will be reviewed by the VCE and the ARC every two years or more frequently as necessary, with any changes being approved by the Governing Body. - 40.
 The VCE will review residual risk scores in the Strategic Risk Register which are above the associated risk tolerance threshold.
-Where a score remains above its associated risk tolerance threshold in two or more consecutive quarterly reports, VCE will recommend to the ARC and Governing Body whether the risk should be accepted or additional controls and actions put in place. - 41.
+Where a score remains above its associated risk tolerance threshold in two or more consecutive quarterly reports, VCE will consider whether to recommend to the ARC and Governing Body that the risk should be accepted or whether additional controls and actions should be put in place. - 41.
 Faculties and Directorates will review Operating Risk Registers on a quarterly basis and will provide them to the Professional Services Group for 'deep dives' according to deadlines specified by the University Secretary.
-This will inform the updating of the Strategic Risk Register by the University Secretary prior to its consideration by the VCE and the ARC.

-- 42. The boards responsible for sub- and enabling strategies will review their strategy risk registers quarterly and report risks to the Strategy Programme Board, to inform the updating of the Strategic Risk Register by the University Secretary. - 43.
+This will inform the updating of the Strategic Risk Register by the University Secretary prior to its consideration by the VCE and the ARC. - 42.
+The boards responsible for sub- and enabling strategies will review their strategy risk registers quarterly and report risks to the Strategy Programme Board, to inform the updating of the Strategic Risk Register by the University Secretary. - 43.
 Internal Audit, via the ARC, will provide the Governing Body with independent assurance on the adequacy and effectiveness of the risk management process.